Tuesday, November 06, 2007

 This movie came out a couple years ago in Japan, and apparently was a huge hit (although it flew below my radar).
 But this week the much anticipated sequel is coming out, and the posters and hype are everywhere.

 This movie is set in Tokyo in 1958, and is heavily based on nostalgia for the Japanese people old enough to remember that period, and on collective nostalgia for those people who are not.
 Because Japan has undergone huge changes in the last 50 years, and 1950s Tokyo no longer exists, the film makes extensive use of CGI.
-But either CGI technology is getting better, or I'm just getting more used to it, because they were able to pull it off seamlessly.
+But either CGI technology is getting better, or I'm just getting more used to it, because I thought they were able to pull it off seamlessly.
 I couldn't even tell what was CGI and what was part of the backstage set.

 Although the film takes place in Tokyo, one of the biggest cities in the world, the story in this movie has a real small town feel.
-Everyone on the block knows everyone else and is involved in each other's lives, the shop keepers know the customers on a first name basis, and in the local bar everyone knows your name and history.
+Everyone on the block knows everyone else and is involved in each other's lives, the shop keepers know the customers on a first name basis, and at the local bar everyone knows your name and history.
 At times I felt like I was watching "Our Town" instead of a movie about Tokyo, but who knows?
 Maybe in the 1950s life was like that even in the big cities, in the days before computers and TV kept us shut up in our own house.

 As such, the movie follows the interconnected stories of several different people on the block.
-There is an auto repair man who dreams of making it big, a girl from the countryside who comes to Tokyo for her first job, a lonely doctor who lost his wife and daughter during the war, a hack novelist and his frustrated literary ambitions who, through the convolutions of the plot, somehow ends up being stuck with a kid he has to take care of.
+There is an auto repair man who dreams of making it big, a girl from the countryside who comes to Tokyo for her first job, a lonely doctor who lost his wife and daughter during the war, and a hack novelist and his frustrated literary ambitions who, through the convolutions of the plot, somehow ends up being stuck with a kid he has to take care of.

 There's a lot of old Japanese 1950s pop songs in the background, which I enjoyed as a fan of Japanese oldies.